Following a sold-out run at the Bush Theatre last year, Sarah Gordy returned to play Kelly for a limited run of this radical and heartfelt new play.

 All performances of Jellyfish will play in a more relaxed performance environment.
 There will be a more relaxed approach to making noise during the show, and coming in and out of the auditorium if you need to.
 If you need a break, there will be a chill-out space available in the Dorfman foyer close to the auditorium.

 Please note: This production contains discussions of disability, consent, genetic screening and abortion that some people may find upsetting.
+A cigarette is also smoked briefly on stage.
 If you require further information, contact details are provided in our online Help centre

 Talks and events